gasparl/neatstats/EXAMPLE.md

 }
 ```

+The `enum()` function prepends numbering to the file names (`1` for first, `2` for second, etc.; this can be disabled via the enumerate parameter) merely for display, and, more importantly, it indicates a newly initiated loop for the rbind_loop function (see later).

-A preliminary note: to test the code within the loop in detail, we can assign a single file name to the `file_name` variable (e.g., as `file_name = 'expsim_color_valence_mixed_1.txt'`), and then proceed to execute the following lines one by one and check the corresponding results.
+A preliminary note: to test the code within the loop in detail, we can assign a single file name to the `file_name` variable (e.g., as `file_name = c(0, 'expsim_color_valence_mixed_1.txt')`), and then proceed to execute the following lines one by one and check the corresponding results.

 The `cat(file_name, fill = TRUE)` line just prints the present file name to the console, to let you know which file is currently being processed.
 This is especially useful when the script is stopped due to an error: in that case you know which file caused the error.